mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0205-flask.markdown

 # Flask
-[Flask](http://flask.pocoo.org/) is a Python microframework deliberately built with a
-[small core and easy-to-extend philosophy](http://flask.pocoo.org/docs/design/).
+[Flask](http://flask.pocoo.org/) is a Python web framework built with a [small core and easy-to-extend philosophy](http://flask.pocoo.org/docs/design/).

+## Why is Flask a good web framework choice?
-Flask is generally considered more [Pythonic](http://stackoverflow.com/questions/58968/what-defines-pythonian-or-pythonic) than Django because Flask web application code is often more explicit.
+Flask is generally considered more [Pythonic](http://stackoverflow.com/questions/58968/what-defines-pythonian-or-pythonic) than Django because Flask web application code is by and large more explicit.
+Flask is easy to get started with as a beginner because there is little boilerplate code for getting a simple app up and running.

+For example, here's a valid "hello world" web application with Flask (the equivalent in Django would be significantly more code):

+    from flask import Flask
+    app = Flask(__name__)

+    @app.route('/')
+    def hello_world():
+        return 'Hello World!'

+    if __name__ == '__main__':
+    app.run()

 Flask was also written several years after Django and therefore learned from the Python community's reactions as the framework evolved.
 Jökull Sólberg wrote a great piece articulating to this effect in his [experience switching between Flask and Django](http://jokull.calepin.co/my-flask-to-django-experience.html).